 For the proposal to be relevant the loan must actually be valid when it is made.
 If a loan is for any reason illegal or invalid at the time of creation, valid-when-made does not apply.
 Therefore, in a case where the proposal is relevant, the borrower negotiates for a loan that complies with the relevant federal law.
 The characteristics of the loan, such as the interest rate, are set by the bank, consistent with its legal rights and obligations at the time the loan is consummated, and the borrower receives the benefits of the federal consumer protection regime that governs bank loans.
 A subsequent sale of the loan does not materially change the characteristics of the loan or the borrower's obligations.
 Instead, borrowers remain in the bargains they lawfully struck.
-As such,
+As such, there is no justification to relieve borrowers of their obligation simply because a legally created loan is transferred.

-10. While appropriately outside the scope of this rulemaking, a separate but related issue of whether the bank or an outside entity is the "true lender" in circumstances where the bank originates loans with an understanding it will sell some or all of the loan or the loan receivables to the outside entity will also need to be addressed.
+^{10.} While appropriately outside the scope of this rulemaking, a separate but related issue must be addressed: whether the bank or an outside entity is the "true lender" in circumstances where the bank originates loans with an understanding it will sell some or all of the loan or the loan receivables to the outside entity.
 There is a split in authority among the courts as to whether the contract between the borrower and lender should control or whether the courts should seek to divine the underlying economic substance of the transaction.
-The OCC should consider how it can clarify this question soon, since many of the policy issues raised by Madden are also affected by the true-lender question.
+The FDIC should consider how it can clarify this question soon, since many of the policy issues raised by Madden are also affected by the true-lender question.

-11. Planters' Bank of Miss. v.
-Sharp, 47 U.S. 301, 323 (1848) ("[I]n discounting notes and managing property in legitimate banking business, it must be able to assign or sell those notes when necessary and proper. . . ."); Sneeden v.
+^{11.} Planters' Bank of Miss. v.
+Sharp, 47 U.S. 301, 323 (1848) ("[l]n discounting notes and managing property in legitimate banking business, it must be able to assign or sell those notes when necessary and proper..."); Sneeden v.
 Marion, 64 F.2d 721, 724 (7th Cir.
-1933) (discussing a "bank's general powers to assign or mortgage negotiable instruments which it is authorized to take, whenever it is necessary and proper as an incident to the conduct of its business"); Rent-Rite SuperKegs West, LTD. v.
+1933) (discussing a "bank's general powers to assign or mortgage negotiable instruments which it is authorized to take, whenever it is necessary and proper as an incident to the conduct of its business."); Rent-Rite SuperKegs West, LTD. v.
 World Business Lenders, LLC, 603 B.R.
 41 (Bankr.
 D. Colo.
 2019) ("[A]s a corollary and a matter of general contract law, state banks also have the power to assign promissory notes with such compliant interest rates to other entities, including national banks, other state banks, and non-banks such as the Lender.
 This has been an American rule for centuries.").

-12. Permissible Interest on Loans That Are Sold, Assigned, or Otherwise Transferred, 84 Fed.
+12. Federal Interest Rate Authority, 84 Fed.
 Reg.
-64229.
+66845.